tntchn/chaosmotic-systems-wiki/content/Proposition and Relation by Glissant, Eduardo. Poetics of Relation.md

 **Interconnectedness**: Relation moves beyond static notions of identity to acknowledge the dynamic interplay between peoples, cultures, and histories.
 Instead of individuality rooted in isolation, Relation seeks a **constant exchange that transforms all participants.**

--**Multiplicity and Chaos**: Rather than reducing diversity into universal truths, **Relation embraces multiplicity and chaos.** Glissant values the complexities and contradictions inherent in cultural exchanges.
+-**Multiplicity and [[Chaosmos]] :Rather than reducing diversity into universal truths, **Relation embraces multiplicity and chaos.** Glissant values the complexities and contradictions inherent in cultural exchanges.
 This ==chaos is not disorder but a== ==productive force generating new meanings and connections.==

 -**Openness**: Relation rejects closed systems of thought, encouraging an openness to difference and opacity (the right of others to **remain incomprehensible**).
 This openness does not demand assimilation but creates space for coexistence.